buildpacks/rfcs/text/0000-system-buildpacks-in-builder.md

 ## Detection

-The results of detection by system buildpacks MUST NOT influence the selected buildpack group.
+The exit code of detection by system buildpacks MUST NOT influence the selected buildpack group.
 If no system buildpacks pass detection, any buildpack group MAY pass detection.
-If a system buildpack pass detection and no buildpack groups pass detection, then detection MUST fail.
+If a system buildpack passes detection and no buildpack groups pass detection, then detection MUST fail.

 System buildpacks may require/provide in the build plan following standard buildpack API specification.

-A new flag to the lifecycle `detector`, `--disable-system-buildpacks`, will disable system buildpacks
+A new flag to the lifecycle `detector`, `--disable-system-buildpacks`, will disable system buildpacks.

 ## Build